downvoteit/java-certification/README.md

 ## Additional info

-- Made in plain Windows notepad, Git bash commandline and SourceCodeFileWatcher utility
+- Made in plain Windows notepad
+- Compiled and ran in Git bash commandline or using SourceCodeFileWatcher utility
 - Intellij was used to refactor SourceCodeFileWatcher